UCL-MIRSG/ansible-collection-infra/roles/autofs_cifs/README.md

 # autofs_cifs

 This role installs and configures `autofs` on the host.
-Import caveats: the role can only be used to configure CIFS/Samba mounts and can only be used RHEL 9 family operating systems and is only tested against RockyLinux 9.
+Import caveats: the role can only be used to configure CIFS/Samba mounts and can only be used on RHEL 9 family operating systems and is only tested against RockyLinux 9.

 ## Role Variables